 site:target.com intext:"api_key" OR intext:"api key"

-# Config and source files
+# Find config and source files

 site:target.com ext:xml intext:"password"